alexk99/the_router/bras/bras_howto_eng.md

 <a href="https://github.com/alexk99/the_router/blob/master/bras/subsriber_management_eng.md#l3-connected-subscribers">
 L3 connected subscribers</a>

-Examples of L2/L3 subscribers sessions will be described below.

-L2/L3 subscriber's sessions are not a kind of VIF and they are not required any IP configuration steps such as a route creation or assigning an ip address.

-L2/L3 subscriber sessions belong to a VIF, therefore in order to create them, the special flag should be added to a VIF creation command.
+L2/L3 subscriber sessions belong to a VIF, therefore to create them a special flag should be added to a VIF creation command.
 To allow the router to create L2 subscriber sessions the "l2_subs" flag should be used.
 To allow the router to create L3 subscriber sessions the "l3_subs" flag should be used.

 In this test lab L2 subscriber sessions are created on VIF v5:

-	vif add name v5 port 0 type dot1q cvid 5 flags kni,l2_subs
+	vif add name v5 port 2 type dot1q cvid 5 flags kni,l2_subs,proxy_arp

 L3 sessions are created on VIF v21:

-	vif add name v21 port 0 type dot1q cvid 21 flags kni,l3_subs
+	vif add name v21 port 2 type dot1q cvid 21 flags kni,l3_subs

+L2/L3 subscriber's sessions are not a kind of VIF therefore there is no need to assign an ip address to them.
+L2/L3 subscriber's routing could be configured either by using parent VIF static connected routes or by using ip unnumbered scheme.
+In this howto ip unnumbered scheme is used.
+Prefix 192.168.5.0/24 is reserved to assign addresses for L2/L3 subscribers connected via v5.
+Address 192.168.5.1/32 is assigned to TheRouter v5 interface.
+Once a subscriber is connected and authorized a /32 route is created for it.

+	  ip addr add 192.168.5.1/32 dev v5
+	  ip route add 192.168.5.1/32 local

+TheRouter should be implicitly configured to create subscriber's ip routes /32 by using the "therouter_install_subsc_route" radius attribute.

+	h4 ~ # $rvrf rcli sh ip route
+	192.168.5.103/32 C dev v5 src 192.168.5.1
+	192.168.5.101/32 C dev v5 src 192.168.5.1
+	...

 The only difference between L2 and L3 subscriber sessions is that L2 sessions store subscribers MAC address in addition to subscribers IP address.
 Storing a MAC address allows TheRouter (not implemented yet) to make sure that packets going through a session match the session MAC address, and to execute defined actions when a packet doesn't match a session.

-Authorization of creation L2/L3 sessions works the same way as the authorization process of dynamic VIFs, but it doesn't require any IP configuration steps (assigning an IP address, creation IP route).

 L2/L3 sessions support the shaping of traffic going through them.